 Factors Affecting Whiplash Injury Settlement

-Like most injuries, the amount of settlement you can get from whiplash depends on factors like:
+Like most work-related injuries, the settlement amount you can get from whiplash depends on factors like:

 The Severity of Your Injury

-Treatment costs usually depend on the severity of your injury.
+Since workers comp medical benefits pay for all medical bills and expenses, the severity of your injury will affect your settlement amount.
 The more severe your symptoms, the more expensive your medical bills will usually be.

 How Many Days You Miss Work

 Aside from medical benefits, a workers comp settlement will also include lost wages compensation.
 That is if you miss a significant time off work.